 ggplot(data = all_data) +

-Instead we can change the color by species:
+We can alternately color the points by species:

 ggplot(data = all_data) +